Type: PDF – Size: 5.9 MB

 Website:

-All full-time employees are provided with a short-term disability (STD) and a long-term disability (LTD) policy through United Healthcare.
+All full-time employees are provided with a short-term disability (STD) and a long-term disability (LTD) policy through The Hartford.
 These policies are provided on a non-contributory basis, which means that Highmark Companies, LLC pays 100% of the cost for employees.

 STD Documents